 - Compensation; amount, percent/fixed fee;

-View the collection of legal forms and documents required when selling or buying a business.
+View the full collection of forms and templates for selling (or buying) a business.

 BUSINESS BROKER AGREEMENT

 This BUSINESS BROKER EXCLUSIVE AGREEMENT ("Agreement") entered into as of the _____ day of 20__ ("Effective Date") is between Business Broker ("Broker") and Name of Seller ("Seller") and Name of Company ("Company", or "Business").

 WHEREAS, Seller is interested in pursuing a sale of the Business, and

 WHEREAS, Broker is in the business of listing and offering businesses for sale,

 NOW, THEREFORE, in consideration of the mutual promises and covenants contained in this Agreement, the adequacy and sufficiency of which is hereby acknowledged, Broker and Seller agree as follows:

 1. In consideration of Broker accepting for sale and agreeing to provide its best efforts to culminate in the sale of Business, Seller hereby gives Broker the sole and exclusive right to sell the business known as Company.

 2. Seller agrees that the sale of above-named Business shall include, but not be limited to, all assets of the Business, including but not limited to, fixtures, equipment, goodwill, trademarks, trade names, leasehold rights and inventory.
 Furthermore, depending on the formation of the Company, the sale shall include shares (Corporation), membership interests (Limited Liability Company) or any other ownership interests.